carpentries-incubator/lc-litsearchr/_episodes/13-developing-and-importing-a-naive-search.md

 - "Work through the process of importing and deduplicating bibliographic data."
 keypoints:
 - A good naive search provides a good basis for identifying potential search terms on a topic.
+- Search results should be deduplicated to avoid terms used in some papers being overrepresented.
 ---

 ## What is a naive search and how is it used?